 The history of the Paloma cocktail

-So although we can’t speak with any certainty on how the drink was invented, we can tell you how the version varies from the traditional.
-This cocktail made with tequila and grapefruit soda, such as Squirt.
-Typically, it would be made with a white or reposado tequila–these are the lightest styles.
-However this drink calls for an anejo tequila.
-(This is a tequila that’s been aged and is often used for sipping.)
+So although we can’t speak with any certainty on how the drink was invented, we can tell you how the version of Paloma cocktails we’re featuring varies from the traditional.
+It is known as the tequila grapefruit cocktail.
+This is because the base of the cocktail is tequila and grapefruit soda, such as Squirt.
+So imagine a mildly sweet and refreshing drink.

-- .5 oz.
-Aperol
+- .5 oz aperol

-- .5 oz. fresh lime juice
+- .5 oz fresh lime juice

-- .5 oz. agave nectar
+- .5 oz agave nectar

-- 1.5 oz. grapefruit soda
+- 1.5 oz grapefruit soda